Subscribe to updates

 Safeguarding Children Partnership Annual Report 2024-25

-Rory McCallum, Senior Professional Advisor for the City & Hackney Safeguarding Children Partnership (CHSCP), was scheduled to present the CHSCP Annual Report for 2024-25.
-The report was intended to detail key achievements, ongoing challenges, and future priorities for safeguarding children.
-Key achievements highlighted included improvements in the Metropolitan Police and City of London Police's handling of child-related cases, robust multi-agency governance, and a commitment to learning from reviews.
-Ongoing challenges noted were financial pressures, increasing complexity of cases involving emotional distress and mental health issues, and persistent system barriers related to data accuracy and information sharing.
-Future priorities were set to focus on the health and stability of the safeguarding workforce, tackling racism, and maintaining a focus on the lived experiences of children.
+The board was scheduled to receive the annual report from the City and Hackney Safeguarding Children Partnership (CHSCP) for 2024-25.
+This report details the partnership's activities, achievements, and ongoing challenges.
+Key achievements highlighted included improvements in how the Metropolitan Police and City of London Police handle child-related cases, robust multi-agency governance, and a commitment to learning from reviews.
+However, the report also noted ongoing challenges such as financial pressures on agencies, increasing complexity of cases involving emotional distress and mental health issues among young people, and persistent barriers in data accuracy and information sharing between agencies.
+Future priorities for the partnership include focusing on the health and stability of the safeguarding workforce, tackling racism through the Active Anti-Racist Charter, and maintaining a focus on the lived experiences of children.
+The report was also to be presented to other relevant committees, including the CYP Scrutiny Commission, Community Safety Partnership, and Safeguarding Adults Board2.

 Annual Suicide Prevention Report 2025